PhilT/fsharp-reference/matter-game/content/2019-11-06-project-reboot-all-in-on-fsharp.md

 wanted to work with.
 Sure, there are optimisations that can be done but I didn't want to have to deal with that from the start.
 The final straw came when I realised that real-time ray tracing would be a great addition to my game.
+If I wanted the latest and greatest I'd need to use a compiled language.

 I previously looked at F# as an option but discounted it due to it's reliance on Visual Studio and the command-line tooling being somewhat immature along with having to learn another language.
-However, with the potential performance issues I was facing with JavaScript, I took another look. .NET Core 3 has just been released which adds F# Interactive, WinForms apps and a few other things.
+However, with the potential performance issues I was facing with JavaScript, I took another look. .NET Core 3 has just been released which adds F# Interactive and the tooling generally seems to be improving.

 I decided to take the plunge and over the last few months I've been slowly getting up to speed with the language.
 There is also the extra hurdle of